 The workshop is a part of a new production by the artists in the context of the 2019 Art Encounters Biennial.

-Artist Adriana Gheorghe is invited to host the third session part of this monthly collective readings.
-With a background in literature and art theory and prior media experience in art criticism, followed by performance art practice within contemporary dance context , Adriana Gheorghe has been working, for the last eight years, mainly across fields, devoting herself to a better approximation and practice of performativity.
-She has been researching the relations between language, perspective, consciousness and affect in different contexts and mediums allowing for collision, blur and transformation.
+Artist Adriana Gheorghe is invited to host the third session of these monthly collective readings.
+With a background in literature and art theory, and prior media experience in art criticism followed by performance art practice within the context of contemporary dance, Adriana Gheorghe has been working for the past eight years mainly across fields, devoting herself to a better approximation and practice of performativity.
+She has been researching the relationships between language, perspective, consciousness and affect in different contexts and mediums allowing for collision, blurring and transformation.
 She has a gravely irreverent sense of hybridity between theory and practice and of language as dance that comes from the mouth.

-Another artwork will be accessible to the public in August as part of the early activations sessions.
-The artistic duo Monotremu will exhibit their work Q.E.F (2014) in the Botanical Park in Timișoara.
+Another artwork will be accessible to the public in August as part of the early activation sessions.
+The artistic duo Monotremu will exhibit their work Q.E.F (2014) in the Botanic Park in Timișoara.

-Q.E.F is a bricolage installation directly connecting religion with everyday life within the local context.
-The works draws reference to a Latin expression, “quod erat faciendum” translated as “that which was to be done” that marked the completion of a Euclidian construction problem.
-Six large kitchen pots with attached ladles were changed function and altered into bells.
-Hanging low, at human scale, these improvised bells can be activated by visitors producing a dissonant sound.
+Q.E.F is a bricolage installation directly connecting religion with the everyday life of the local context.
+The works draws reference to a Latin expression, “quod erat faciendum” (translated as “that which was to be done”) which marked the completion of a Euclidian construction problem.
+Six large kitchen pots with attached ladles were functionally transformed and altered into bells.
+Hanging low, at human level, these improvised bells can be engaged by visitors and produce a dissonant sound.
 The cooking pots turned into church bells points to the correlation between religiosity and the poor standard of living within Romania.
-The work questions the allocation of state funds to religious edifices while social services such as healthcare and education are impoverished, underfunded and poorly functioning.
+The work questions the allocation of state funds to religious edifices while social services, such as healthcare and education, are impoverished, underfunded and poorly functioning.
 Originally produced by Salonul de Proiect in Bucharest, the work will be presented in Timișoara outdoors as a public artwork in the city’s popular Botanic Park.